mijamessmith/billing-template/README.md

 - Articulate additional customer information
 - Provide another layer of relationships to solve data issues

-A customer could have many orders, each with many shipments, and these could be invoiced together.
+A customer could have many orders, each with many shipments, and these could be invoiced together as an order invoice.

 ## Additional API Features And Billing Architecture